panoptes/POCS/docs/pocs-overview.rst

 	.. image:: _static/pocs-graph.png

 	**POCS software layers** Diagram of POCS software layers.
-Note that the items in yellow (Dome, Guider, and TheSkyX) are not used by PANOPTES but are used by the `Huntsman Telescope <https://twitter.com/AstroHuntsman>`_, which also uses POCS for control.
+Note that the items in yellow (Dome, Guider, and TheSkyX) are not typically used by PANOPTES observatories (note: PAN006 is inside an astrohaven dome).
+	TheSkyX interface was added by the `Huntsman Telescope <https://twitter.com/AstroHuntsman>`_, which also uses POCS for control.
 They are included in the diagram as a means of showing the flexibility of the Functional Layer to interact with components from the HAL.

 ====================